jtkim00000/lc3-cpu/README.md

 This ready signal forces the control unit to wait in a memory stall state until `Ready` is seen.

 ### Control
 The control unit (`control.v`) is a microprogrammed FSM implementing the LC-3 microsequencer described in Patt & Patel.
-The FSM is shown below.
+The FSM diagram is shown below.

 ![fsm](docs/lc3-fsm.png)

+*RTI and 1101 instructions were not implemented

 The control module consists of two parts: